erf-model/ERF/Docs/sphinx_doc/BoundaryConditions.rst

    \frac{dQ}{dt} = \mathrm{RHS} - A\xi^n(Q-Q_\mathrm{target})

 where RHS are the other right-hand side terms.
-The parameters to be set by the user are -- `A` is the sponge amplitude, `n` is the sponge strength and the :math:`Q_\mathrm{target}` -- the target solution in the sponge. `\xi` is a linear coordinate that is 0 at the beginning of the sponge and 1 at the end.
-An example of the sponge inputs can be found in ``Exec/RegTests/Terrain2d_Cylinder``.
+The parameters to be set by the user are -- `A` is the sponge amplitude, `n` is the sponge strength and the :math:`Q_\mathrm{target}` -- the target solution in the sponge. :math:`\xi` is a linear coordinate that is 0 at the beginning of the sponge and 1 at the end.
+An example of the sponge inputs can be found in ``Exec/RegTests/Terrain2d_Cylinder`` and is given below.
+This list of inputs specifies sponge zones in the inlet and outlet of the domain in the x-direction and the outlet of the domain in the z-direction.
+The `start` and `end` parameters specify the starting and ending of the sponge zones.
+At the inlet, the sponge starts at :math:`x=0` and at the outlet the sponge ends at :math:`x=L` -- the end of the domain.
+The sponge amplitude `A` has to be adjust ed in a problem-specific manner.
+The density and the :math:`x, y, z` velocities to be used in the sponge zones have to be specified in the inputs list.

 ::